 Since the beginning of the Blackjack Hall of Fame in 2003, there have been eleven members all in all who were installed for their outstanding achievements.

 The father of the card counting, Edward O. Thorp was a mathematician who wrote the first book on blackjack system in 1962.
-His book hit the dealer was a first of its kind since he has written and published a mathematician .
-Today’s card account systems are usually derived from the ten account system introduced Thorp.
+His book hit the dealer was a first of its kind since he has written and published by a mathematician .
+Today’s card account systems are usually derived from the ten account system introduced by Thorp.